lcsirmaz/inner/README.md

     patch -p1 < ../patch-X.Y.txt

 assuming you have unpacked glpk in your `INNER` the directory.
-Then change to `glpk-X.Y` and run 'configure' and 'make' as follows:
+Still in the `glpk-X.Y` directory run 'configure' and 'make' as follows:

     ./configure
     ./make CFLAGS='-O3 -DCSL'